jennifertrin/nextjsicp/README.md

-# How to deploy a NextJS app on-chain
+# How to deploy a Next.js app on-chain

-This article provides an overview of how to deploy a NextJS React frontend application on-chain.
+This article provides an overview of how to deploy a Next.js React frontend application on-chain.
 The example deploys a token drop starter application built using the [Thirdweb SDK](https://thirdweb.com/) onto the [Internet Computer](https://internetcomputer.org/).

 >> Note: Don’t just stop there though!
 You can deploy a full-stack application with a backend and frontend on the Internet Computer.
 Check out our documentation to learn more: [https://internetcomputer.org/docs](https://internetcomputer.org/docs)